liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 - [Download Here](https://github.com/liuyishengalan/ThinkPad-P52-Hackintosh-10.15.x/releases/download/2.9/EFI.zip)

 ## Updates (Until 2020/1/22)
 - RAM 32GB single slot is supported natively
+- AppleALC is merged in the official version.
+The CODE has been merged in acidanthera's GitHub

 ## Updates (Until 2020/1/14)
 - Happy New Years!!